X8Future/Assetto-Hub-bot/README.md

 Command Name `/showsteamusers`
 - Creates an embed that shows all the users connected to the database, listing out the Discord account connected to the SteamID

-Command Name `/sync_whitelist `
+Command Name `/sync_whitelist`
-- Will take your hub.db and move all the users previously whitelisted to that to your whitelist.db
+- Transfers all users from your hub.db and moves them to your whitelist.db

 Command Name `/updaterequirementscore`
 - Allows you to set a new score for a Tier, so if you wanted to update Whiteline from 1 million points to 2 million, you would put /updaterequirementscore tier:Whiteline score:2M

 Command Name `/ticketbuilder `
-- Sets the Channel where you want to put the ticket drop-down
+- Sets the Channel where you want to put the ticket drop-down/embed

 # ✨ Customize